LesterAGarciaA97/QuarantineTime2020/HelloWorld/README.md

 Contains a .CS file with the basic "Hello World!" script.
 ### Java
 Contains a .java file with the basic "Hello Wordl!" script.
+### JavaScript
+Contains a .jsx file with the basic "Hello Wordl!" script.
 ### Objective-C
 Contains a .m file with the basic "Hello Wordl!" script.
 ### PHP